FlavScents AInsights Entry for Ethyl Acetate (CAS: 141-78-6)

 3. Natural Occurrence & Formation

-Ethyl acetate occurs naturally in various fruits, such as apples, grapes, and bananas, and is also found in wines and spirits as a result of fermentation processes.
-It can be formed through the esterification of ethanol and acetic acid, a reaction that can occur naturally in fruit ripening and fermentation.
+Ethyl acetate occurs naturally in various fruits, including apples, grapes, and bananas.
+It is also a byproduct of fermentation processes, contributing to the aroma of wines and beers.
+The compound can be formed through the esterification of ethanol and acetic acid, a reaction that can occur both naturally and industrially.
 Its presence in natural products allows it to be designated as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs